Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/ProgressContext.md

 ### CurrentRefreshNumber

 Gets the current refresh number.
-This represents a value that is calculated based on the TotalCount , CurrentCount and NumberOfRefreshes.
+This represents a value that is calculated based on the TotalCount, CurrentCount and NumberOfRefreshes.